Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab1_PowerShell/README.md

 ```
 4. Run the script and check if you see a json files with all the details in the SystemReport folder.

-Lab 1 is complete!
+🔥Lab 1 is complete!
 Proceed to Lab 2 – Python Automation with Copilot.